-Funeral services will be held at 10 AM, Friday, May 15, 2020, at Hamil Family Chapel.
-Burial will follow at another date at the Texas State Veterans Cemetery in Abilene.
-Services are under the direction of The Hamil Family Funeral Home, 6449 Buffalo Gap Road.
+Funeral services were held at 10 AM, Friday, May 15, 2020, at Hamil Family Chapel.
+A committal service will be held at 10:00 am on Friday, June 18, 2021 at the Texas State Veterans Cemetery.

 Jimmy was born in Robert Lee, TX to Roland and Minnie Powers on October 18, 1942.
 He served in the Army.
 His family moved to California during WWII so that his father, Roland, could work in the shipyard.
 After the war, the Powers family moved back to Texas.
 Jimmy and his siblings worked alongside their parents to provide for the family.
 He learned to work on machines and engines.
 He often told stories about building hotrods with his friends and brothers when he was a teenager.

 Jimmy spent most of his adult years in Abilene, TX.
 He worked hard in the booming oilfield.
 He was well-liked among the oilfield companies with whom he worked.

 Jimmy had a wonderful laugh.
 Everyone felt welcome around him.
 He loved to read western novels.
 He loved getting together with family and swapping stories.
 He was an avid 42-domino player.
 He was able to guess what someone had in their hand by which domino they put down.
 He entertained all with his stories from the oilfield and childhood.
 He cared deeply about all his family members.